Ngooon/DAT257-G12/docs/api-documentation.md

 ## Generating API Documentation

 The documentation is generated using the `drf-spectacular` package.
-To generate the documentation, run the following command in the `\backend` directory:
+To generate the documentation manually, run the following command in the `\backend` directory:

 ```bash
 python manage.py spectacular --color --file schema.yml